 Philip Weiss hates Israel like nobody’s business.
 His blog is a blend of vitriol against Israel, sarcasm directed at Zionists, and history and current events filtered through Arab fantasies.
 To argue with someone, you need a common point of reference, something you both agree on, as a starting point; and Weiss and I live in such different universes that I don’t know where to start.

 But let’s take this: “Rethinking Zionism“, in the Huffington Post this January.
-Weiss compares (imagine my excitement) ‘post-Zionism’ with anti-Zionism and comes down on the anti side:
+Weiss compares ‘post-Zionism’ with anti-Zionism and comes down on the anti side:

 My feelings are not neutral about Zionism; I don’t like it.
-As a Jew, I think about it a lot and there is nothing I can really feel positive about outside of the Jewish pride and its historical significance of it and its visionary component.
+As a Jew [watch out! -- ed.] , I think about it a lot and there is nothing I can really feel positive about outside of the Jewish pride and its historical significance of it and its visionary component.
 All these elements have lost their value: Zionism privileges Jews and justifies oppression, and this appalls me.
 Saying I’m anti-Zionist is a sincere expression of my minority-respecting worldview…

 …anti-Zionism is an idealistic Jewish tradition.
 In fact, it draws on the same visionary and If-you-dream-it feeling that Zionism did 100 years ago, before the militants ruined it, and engages the same young restless sensibilities and liberationist feeling as Zionism did by imagining Israel as a state of its citizens, not a Jewish state.
 We anti-Zionists can say with honor that anti-Zionists like Rabbi Elmer Berger identified the problems with Zionism 60 years ago, accurately when he said that Zionism meant contempt for the Arab population, dependence on a backroom lobby in the United States, and the introduction of dual loyalty into American Jewish life.
 All true.

-Of course some nations, like the US, are very definitely ‘states of their citizens’, but by no means all.
-I wonder why Weiss is not blogging about the large number of UN member nations which also are not.
+Of course some nations, like the US, are very definitely ‘states of their citizens’, but by no means all are.
+I wonder why Weiss is not writing about the large number of UN member nations which also are nation-states of a particular people.
 I don’t just mean Saudi Arabia or Kuwait, but Japan, for example, whose constitution begins with the words “We, the Japanese people”, or Armenia:

 The Armenian People,